ferrocene/ferrocene/src/macros.rst

 The expansion of :t:`[attribute macro]s` proceeds as follows:

 #. :dp:`fls_tjn92evtlflq`
-   The :std:`proc_macro::TokenStream` of the invoking :t:`attribute`
-   is passed to the first :t:`function parameter` of the :t:`macro implementation function`.
-The :std:`proc_macro::TokenStream` captures the :s:`DelimitedTokenTree` without the outer :s:`[Delimiter]s`.
-   If no :s:`DelimitedTokenTree` is provided, then an empty :std:`proc_macro::TokenStream` is passed.
+   The :s:`DelimitedTokenTree` of the invoking :t:`attribute macro` is transformed into a corresponding :std:`proc_macro::TokenStream` without the outer :s:`[Delimiter]s`.
+If no :s:`DelimitedTokenTree` is provided, and empty :std:`proc_macro::TokenStream` is used.
+This :std:`proc_macro::TokenStream` constitutes the first :t:`function parameter` of the :t:`macro implementation function`.

 #. :dp:`fls_mpgh22bi8caz`
-   The :std:`proc_macro::TokenStream` of the related :t:`item` is passed to the second :t:`function parameter` of the :t:`macro implementation function`.
-The :std:`proc_macro::TokenStream` captures the :t:`item` subject to the invoking :t:`attribute`, excluding the invoking :t:`attribute`.
+   The :t:`item` subject to the :t:`attribute macro` is transformed into a corresponding :std:`proc_macro::TokenStream` without the invoking :t:`attribute`.
+This :std:`proc_macro::TokenStream` constitutes the second :t:`function parameter` of the :t:`macro implementation function`.

 #. :dp:`fls_ul7nhfyvyzh`
-   The :t:`macro implementation function` produces its output :std:`proc_macro::TokenStream`.
-It is a static error if the :t:`macro implementation function` fails to produce its output :std:`proc_macro::TokenStream`.
+   The :t:`macro implementation function` is called with the two :std:`[proc_macro::TokenStream]s` as the two arguments.
+It is a static error if the :t:`macro implementation function` call fails.

 #. :dp:`fls_z6xfhf71w10a`
-   The :t:`item` is replaced with the output :std:`proc_macro::TokenStream`.
+   The :t:`item` subject to the :t:`attribute macro` is replaced with the returned :std:`proc_macro::TokenStream` of the :t:`macro implementation function` call.
 It is a static error if the output :std:`proc_macro::TokenStream` does not constitute zero or more :t:`[item]s`.

 .. _fls_4apk1exafxii: